 Chomsky showed that this representation was not enough using “if” sentences.
 If “s” represents a sentence, he started with the basic if statement: if s then s else s.
 From this, he used nested if statements to make sentences with more “if”s—if s then if s then s else s else s.

 Potentially, one could make an arbitrarily large number of “if”s in a single sentence, and although it would be a weird sentence, it would technically be grammatically correct.
 This would overwhelm the finite state automaton as, by definition, it is finite.
-As such, the finite state automaton is a flawed representation.
+(It’s not that infinite sentences itself overwhelm the finite state automaton, because noun phrases can be of unbounded length after all.
+It’s that these nested if/then/else sentences have to have as many ifs as thens and elses, so whichever representation is used must be able to encode a count of an arbitrarily large number.
+If, say, each state represents some number, then any finite state automaton must at some point be incapable of representing some number that is large enough.)_ As such, the finite state automaton is an inadequate representation for at least if/then/else sentences in English.

 John Bachus: invents Fortran programming language.
-He, while working for IBM, realized that programming in machine language was very difficult, so he decided to make a language that was easier to work with.
-Fortran was fast, but Bachus thought there could be better.
+He, while working for IBM, realized that programming in machine language (which we will discuss) was very difficult, so he decided to make a language that was easier to work with.
+Fortran was fast, but Bachus thought there could be a better language.

 Another European group creates Algol: a new programming language.
 Bachus likes Algol more than Fortran.
-He thinks to go back to Chomsky for language, and he returns to the idea of context free grammar.
+He thinks to go back to Chomsky for language description, and he uses the idea of context free grammar.

 Context-Free Grammar: